 - You must have a legitimate interest to process data – The GDPR states that data can only be collected for ‘specified, explicit and legitimate purposes’.
 That means only candidate data that is job-specific can be sourced, and only if you intend to contact candidates within 30 days.

 - You must have consent to process sensitive data – If you want to process data such as cultural, biometric or disability information, or process information for a background check, you must ask for the clear consent of the candidate first.
 You should also provide clear instructions about how that consent can be withdrawn.

-- You must be transparent when processing candidate data – Recruiters must also put clear privacy policies in place and make those available to candidates.
+- You must be transparent when processing candidate data – Recruiters must have clear privacy policies in place and make those available to candidates.
 It should also be explained where the data is stored and how it will be used.

 - You must take responsibility for compliance – If your business is found to be in breach of GDPR then the buck stops with you.
 You are responsible for who you do business with so if contractors fail to comply with the law, you will be accountable.

-GDPR also gives candidates a number of rights they can exercise in regard to the use of their personal information:
+GDPR gave candidates a number of rights they could exercise in regard to the use of their personal information:

-- They have ‘the right to be forgotten’ – GDPR will give candidates the right to ask for their personal data to be deleted.
+- They have ‘the right to be forgotten’ – GDPR gave candidates the right to ask for their personal data to be deleted.
 Recruiters then have one month from the request to locate all the places that information has been stored and delete it.

-- Candidates have the right to access their data – From 25 May, candidates will have the right to ask to see what information recruiters hold about them and request that any inaccuracies are changed.
+- Candidates have the right to access their data – From 25th May 2018, candidates had the right to ask to see what information recruiters hold about them and request that any inaccuracies are changed.
 You must provide candidates with an electronic copy of their data and make any corrections within one month.

 - Create a candidate portal – Allowing candidates to manage and edit their own data helps to show a legitimate interest before any information is passed on.